Sibel-Leila/YunaVirtualTrainer/README.md

 This is Yuna.
 She helps people which are in the recovery period.

-She was created with MakeHuman 1.1.1.
+She was created with MakeHuman version 1.1.1.

-I added the materials from make human in blender.
+I added the android with materials from make human in blender tocreate the animations.

-Yuna can walk now in blender and now I am tring to teach her to walk in unity, in this moment I have a bug on materials

-TODO Create exercise animations.
+In blender Yuna can
+- walk
+- make hip exercises
+- arms exercises
+- squats exercises

+Yuna was expoted to format fbx format.

+In Unity I created the fitness room using materials and objects from asset store.

+I put the avatar in the middle of the room and added a colider from fbx.

+TODO to detect the moves of the user using the rotation of the bones and comparing those with rotation of Yuna's bones

 The goal is that Yuna will give stars to the end users, which are copying her moves using kinect.